The Ultimate Percent Off Calculator for Sales and Discounts

 - First item:

-What's the difference between percentage off and markdown?
+What's the difference between % off and markdown?

 - Markdown: A permanent price reduction (e.g., clearance items).
 Often uses percentage-based formulas but is a pricing strategy, not a calculation method.